joedefen/crostini-kde-setup/README.md

 * this install method **requires** an Intel/AMD processor Chromebook using the x86 instruction set.
 This method can minimize install time/efforts for trials, etc.
 * if you did the "Normal" installation, then do NOT do this installation unless you had difficulty and wish to completely replace your current container.
 * the "user" in the container is named "beta" (which affects how you do a few things).
-* the restored container size is only 6 GB and you may need to increase that soon depending on your needs.
+* the restored container size is defaulted and you may need to increase that soon depending on your needs.

 #### Steps for "Starter Image" Install
 1. Follow the **"Turn off Linux"** instructions in [Set up Linux on your Chromebook](https://support.google.com/chromebook/answer/9145439?hl=en).
 1. Enter "Crosh" (type CTRL-ALT-T), and run `vmc destroy termina`.
 1. Enter "chrome://flags" into Chrome's Omnibar, search for "crostini", and ensure all settings are "Default".
 1. Power down your Chromebook and restart it.
-1. From [tinyurl.com/Crostini-KDE-Setup-Images](https://tinyurl.com/Crostini-KDE-Setup-Images), pick and download one of the backup image files.
+1. From Releases on this page, pick and download a binary backup image files.
-	* Note the name includes the Debian Repository and the Chrome OS major version (e.g., "crostini-kde-unstable-v94-2021-12-11.tini" indicate Debian Unstable repository and that the image was built on Chrome OS version 94).
 1. Right-click the downloaded file and select, "Replace your Linux files and apps with a previous backup."
 	* To be sure, **avoid** the restore procedure in [Back up & restore your Linux files and apps](https://support.google.com/chromebook/answer/9592813?hl=en).
 </strike>